Navy Federal No Fee Balance Transfer Offer

 The purchase APR is based on your creditworthiness, not that you’re interested in the purchase APR anyways…

-And yes, there is no balance transfer fee, making it the only 0% balance transfer with no fee at the moment.
+And yes, you heard it right, there is no balance transfer fee, making it one of the only 0% balance transfers with no fee available at the moment.

-Navy Federal uses a good example to illustrate the cost of the balance transfer fee.
+Navy Federal uses a good example to illustrate the hefty cost of the balance transfer fee.

 Of course, they’re skewing the numbers in their favor.